 Discovering via a cowl device that she’s telling the truth, Batman ultimately hands Harley over to the police as they proceed to take her back to Arkham Asylum.

-Upon arrival, it turns out that Deadshot intercepted the police car and stuffed the actual cop in the trunk.
+Upon the arrival, it turns out that Deadshot intercepted the police car and stuffed the actual cop in the trunk.
 Now wearing the officer’s uniform, he and Harley head into the compound under the guise of returning her to her cell.
 As it turns out, they’re going to plant a device that will help the rest of their comrades get in.

 Meanwhile, Captain Boomerang disguises himself as an ambulance worker while a stripped-down Killer Frost hides inside a body bag as she uses her freezing power to lower her own body temperature to near-death levels.
 Together, they enter through the Gotham Morgue sector of the compound.
 Despite a successful scan through the X-Ray, the workers start getting suspicious since they weren’t expecting a newly-deceased body to arrive.

 While all of that is going on, we cut to Black Spider who captures one of the workers, kills him and then takes his outfit.
 Despite having the previous worker’s I.D.
 Badge, he’s not able to gain access as the guard is one step away from calling security.